devleaks/emitpy-docs/docs/opera/Vehicle.md

+A Vehicle is a generic term for a device that moves on the ground of the airport and regularly reports its position.
+A Vehicle can be a ground support vehicle or an aircraft.

+When Opera receives a new position, it first identifies the Vehicle that reported its position.
 # Vehicle Identifier and Grouping

 Most, if not all objects in Opera are identified by [[Identity|4 identifiers]].
-These identifiers can be used to group and organize vehicles in collections.
+These identifiers can be used to group and organize objects in collections.

-For example, the four identifiers can be used as such
+For example, for Vehicles, the four identifiers can be used as such:

 | orgId    | classId | typeId  | name   | description                                 |
 | -------- | ------- | ------- | ------ | ------------------------------------------- |